CodyReichert/pgdevdb/README.md

 This command will drop the user and database that we created in the first command.

+To login directly to the sql shell of `mytestdb`:

+    pgdevdb -l mytestdb

 ### Installation

 Git clone the repo and add it to your path, or clone the repo and run